EmmanuelChristianos/EmmanuelChristianos.github.io/docs/Certifications/A+Core1.md

 ---
 layout: default
-title: CompTIA A+
+title: CompTIA A+ 220-1001 (Core 1)
 parent: Certifications
 ---

 # CompTIA A+ Certification
 {: .no_toc .fs-9}

-This Chapter covers the majority of the core knowledge that is tested in the CompTIA A+ Certification exam.
+This Chapter covers the majority of the core knowledge that is tested in the CompTIA A+ 220-1001 (Core 1) Certification exam.
 This chapter comes with a Github repository which will contain practice questions and exams for you to quiz yourself with.
 {: .fs-6 .fw-300 }

 [View it on GitHub](https://github.com/EmmanuelChristianos/EmmanuelChristianos.github.io){: .btn .fs-5 .mb-4 .mb-md-0 .no_toc}